LE1DENFROST/LE1DENFROST/README.md

 📊 Data Juggler with Pandas and Numpy<br>
 🌐 Web Magician with HTML, CSS, JS<br>
 🏃‍♂️  Sports Fanatic & Tech Buff<br>
-🔍 Science and Math Geek on the Loose!<br>
+🔍Science and Math Geek on the Loose!<br>

 ## 🌐 Socials: